In this guide, we are going to go over how we can setup Turbonomic to manage Microsoft Azure. This guide will cover the following:

 Creating Client Secret Key & Permissions

-- Fill in the required fields to generate a key and then click Save
+- Click on + New Client secret - in the 'Add a client secret' fill in the required fields to generate a key and then click Add

 Make sure you make a note of the Key.
 The key will be used used in Turbonomic later on under Client Secret Key.

-- At the end, you the screen should look like below.
+- At the end, the screen should look like below: